UCL/MPHY0026/doc/index.rst

 For those of you taking this course for university credit at `UCL`_, these are the essential details:

- * Room locations in the UCL Common Timetable.

  * All formal announcements come via `Moodle`_.

  * Assessment: